Is Pre-training Truly Better Than Meta-Learning?: Supplementary Material

 The challenges in vectorization of MAML and meta-learning algorithms in general stems from the arises because of the task are different across a meta-batch, so the support set has different arbitrary labels across tasks.
 Therefore, vectorization is not straightforward without custom CUDA implementations.
 However, instead of vectorizing, one could use the memory-efficient meta-learning strategy \citep{bronskill2021memory} to speed up MAML.
 This is an argument in favor of meta-learning given this new possible memory optimization.
-We leave this promising direction for future work but conjecture this will make MAML competitive against pre-training given our results and their results \citep{bronskill2021memory}.
+We leave this promising direction for future work but conjecture this will make meta learning more competitive against transfer learning via PT.

-Most of our experiments are on small models but hypothesize they are all generalize.
-There is a debate about emergence in large language models, however, we hypothesize our results generalize to all size models.
-We hypothesize this because the observation of emergence is highly dependent on the metric and the sharp unpredictable jumps go away when using smooth metrics \citep{schaeffer2023emergent}.
+An additional benefit of using the effect size is that it also protects the researchers from confirmation bias.
+For example, the researcher cannot deliberately choose a sample/batch size to fit pre-conceived assumptions.